 In the afternoon, it’s spa time.
-The town is famous for its hot springs and the best place to “take the waters” is at the 1935 Roosevelt Baths & Spa in the Gideon Putnam Hotel.
-If you stay in the grand throw-back hotel you can keep the relaxation going for longer.
+The town is famous for its mineral hot springs, which were revered by Native Americans.
+They are among the few naturally carbonated springs in the country, the result of a geologic fault that allows water trapped in shale layers to surface.
+The waters are thought to have strong healing and curative properties.
+The best place to “take the waters” is at the 1935 Roosevelt Baths & Spa in the Gideon Putnam Hotel.
+If you stay in the grand throw-back hotel, first opened in 1935, you can keep the relaxation going for longer.

 Another way to while away an afternoon is by visiting the Saratoga National Historical Park; you’ll get some fresh air and learn all about the Battle of Saratoga from the American Revolution.
 (Actually, two battles, fought 18 days apart.)
 Enjoy the golf course, as well as the classical architecture and historic outdoor pools.